-The post-nominals EngTech, IEng, CEng or ICTTech provide benefits for individuals, including: - Greater influence within own organisation and industry - Demonstration of work ethic valued by employers and customers - Improved career prospects and employability - International recognition of competence and commitment - Evidence of expertise and hard work - Higher earning potential - Enhanced status leading to higher self-esteem - Recognition as authorised countersignatory.
+The post-nominals EngTech, IEng, CEng and ICTTech provide benefits for individuals, including: - Greater influence within own organisation and industry - Demonstration of work ethic valued by employers and customers - Improved career prospects and employability - International recognition of competence and commitment - Evidence of expertise and hard work - Enhanced status leading to higher self-esteem - Recognition as authorised countersignatory.

-To read first-hand experience of how registration has benefitted the careers of professional engineers across numerous sectors, click here to view our case studies.
+Read our case studies of how registration has benefitted the careers of professional engineers and technicians across numerous sectors.